hoshikawa2/fn-python-auth/README.md

 Basically, you need to create an Application in the IDCS, in the example, called **my-client-app**.
 You need to select **Client Credentials** and **JWT Assertion** options.
 Visit the References section [Protect Apis with API Gateway using IDCS/IAM JWT with Scopes and Claims](https://blogs.oracle.com/coretec/post/protect-apis-with-api-gateway-using-idcsiam-jwt-with-scopes-and-claims) to view how to configure with more details.

+>**Note**: This authentication example only reflects a hypothetical situation to identify the user and other information about the bucket.
+This may not reflect the best way to authenticate and authorize an application and is recommended to be evaluated against your company's standards.

 ![5](./images/IDCS-App.png)

 Save and activate your application.
 You can get the **clientID** and **secretID** to use in the next section.